digipres/workbench/src/dataflows/bfi-na.md

 ### On-Site Access

-The highest-quality 'preservation copies' are only available on site, and are retrieved from tape on demand:
+Only BFI staff are able to access the highest-quality (very high bitrate) 'preservation copies'.
+These copies are retrieved from tape on demand:

 ```dataflow